mmomtchev/hadron-swig-napi-example-project/README.md

 You should check [`magickwand.js@2.0`](https://github.com/mmomtchev/magickwand.js) for an example that includes a `CMake` subproject.

+# Self-contained builds (building on the end-user target host without expecting a C++ environment)

+The `hadron` system includes support for building from source on the end-user target host without requiring anything but a working Node.js installation.
+Currently this feature is to be considered experimental and it is included in this template mostly for demonstration purposes.
+It will work out of the box for a simple project, but as you start ramping up advanced features and additional dependencies, you will probably have to fix problems.
+The build is implemented in the [`native-xpack`](https://github.com/mmomtchev/hadron-swig-napi-example-project/blob/main/.github/workflows/run.yml) build job in Github Actions.
+Be sure to check the notes from the [magickwand.js](https://github.com/mmomtchev/magickwand.js/blob/main/README.xPacks.md) package which contains a `xPack` build for a large project with many dependencies.

 # Roadmap

 Check [SWIG JSE](https://github.com/mmomtchev/swig-napi-example-project.git) for my current roadmap.